Beta Israel: Early modern Period

 During the mid 19th century, the Zemene Mesafint ended, in which peace and stability was brought back to the region.
-By the end of the Zemene Mesafint, a Monk named Abba Mahri (Mahri ben Suthal), solved the dream of a poor Christian woman who turned to him for help, predicting that she would give birth to a strong son who would bear the name "Kassa" in who which went on to become Emperor Tewodros II, who restored the Ethiopian Empire.
-In which during this time, many of the Emperor's advisers tried to convince the Emperor to exterminate the Beta Israel, once and for all, but the Emperor due to his great affliction for the community denied profusely.
-During this time, Abba Mahri proclaimed the Gathering of Israel was approaching, and that it was time for the community to stop yearning to return and immigrate to the holy land by foot in which he was given special permission by the Emperor.
+By the end of the Zemene Mesafint, a Monk named Abba Mahri (Mahri ben Suthal), interpreted the dream of a poor Christian woman who had turned to him for help, predicting that she would give birth to a strong son who would bear the name "Kassa".
+He also predicted that he would grow up to become Emperor Tewodros II, and to restore the Ethiopian Empire.
+During this time, many of the Emperor's advisers tried to convince the Emperor to exterminate the Beta Israel, once and for all, but the Emperor, due to his great affection for the community, denied them repeatedly.
+Abba Mahri proclaimed that the Gathering of Israel was approaching, and that it was time for the community to stop only yearning to return, and to emigrate to the holy land on foot, for which he was given special permission by the Emperor.
 (60 years before Herzl's Zionist plan), he was joined by many who considered him a Tzadik.
 Several Christian missionaries including Johann Martin Flood who wrote about him:Once, I was introduced to a monk, Father Mahri, who was completely convinced that the time was near when God would gather the Jews of all nations into the land of their fathers.
 He believed that they would then build their temple in Jerusalem, as described in Ezekiel's prophecy, and worship God according to the Law of Moses.The historians see Abba Mahri as the sole or main initiator of the aliyah attempt in 1862, and took practical steps to organize it; he sent emissaries to all the communities of Beta Israel, gathered the names of the ones to make the journey and led their departure.
-And intented to lead those who left for the journey to the Red Sea, to cross it and from there to make the rest of the road leading to Jerusalem.
+And intended to lead those who left for the journey to the Red Sea, to cross it and from there to make the rest of the road leading to Jerusalem.
 At some point, Abba Mahri recognized the failure of the attempt, realized that the prophecy was for the future, and returned to Dembiya.
 Many of the survivors made their way back with Aba Mahri; a few, with Aba Mhri's permission, tried to continue their journey to Jerusalem.
 Some traditions hold that some of the immigrants came together with Mahri from the mountains to the Red Sea, and that when they reached the river Abba Mahri raised his staff, as Moses did in the Exodus from Egypt, in the hope that the stormy waters would open up to the crossing, and only when the sea did not open many jumped in the water, which claimed many lives after this they recognized the failure of the journey and make their way back to Ethiopia and settling in newly formed communities in Tigray and Eritrea.
 The realising of the failure of the catastrophic event led to increase pressure from the new founded missionaries who tried to convert them.